altocodenl/cell/vibey.md

 TODO:

-- Add openai and claude accounts as providers because to do this with API calls is going to be an arm and a leg.
 - To get the ball rolling, just start one dialog and let agents spawn other agents based on the instructions.
 No need for a loop.
 When they start, agents can figure out what's necessary, if they need to spawn more or not.
 One agent reading main.md can decide to spawn more agents as tool calling.
 - The fourth tool call being the spwaning of an agent!
 Specify which provider & model.
 It is just like a call to POST /dialog.
 No subagent, the structure is flat.
 Whatever every agent gets, this one also gets, plus what the spawning action sent (POST /dialog should support sending an initial prompt).